Firm looks to reach a broader population of advisors with a more tailored approach.

 - Increased digital engagement across a broader audience that prefers a digital-first approach

-“Our rapid growth in recent years means we’re now supporting a greater number of advisors nationwide, and we intend to uphold our heritage of exceptional service,” said Jeffrey O. Duckworth, president of intermediary distribution at John Hancock Investments.
+“Our rapid growth in recent years means we’re now supporting a greater number of advisors nationwide, and we intend to uphold our heritage of exceptional service,” said Jeffrey O. Duckworth, president of intermediary distribution at John Hancock Investment Management.
 “Wholesalers will have smaller territory footprints on average in order to maximize advisor coverage, and while channel specialization has helped us achieve much success over the years, we believe a greater number of multi-channel territories outside of the major metro areas will help us do a better job of supporting those advisors.”

 The enhanced coverage model is enabling the firm to be more strategic in its territory design, resulting in fewer territories but an incremental increase in sales support personnel overall.
 The move comes on the heels of Hancock’s decision in 2016 to open a 50-person Tempe, Arizona, office dedicated to serving advisors in the western United States—as well as the expansion of its team of DCIO, ETF, and portfolio consulting specialists.
 To more effectively manage resources for each territory, the firm is adding the following newly created positions: